ACTS RETIREMENT-LIFE COMMUNITIES,® INC. (ACTS*)

 Public Health Activities.
 We may disclose your protected health information for public health activities.
 These activities may include, for example:

-- reporting to the federal Food and Drug Administration (FDA) concerning adverse events or problems with products for tracking products in certain circumstances, to enable product recalls or to comply with other FDA requirements;
+• reporting to the federal Food and Drug Administration (FDA) concerning adverse events or problems with products for tracking products in certain circumstances, to enable product recalls or to comply with other FDA requirements; or

-- to notify a person who may have been exposed to a communicable disease or may otherwise be at risk of contracting or spreading a disease or condition, or
+• notifying a person who may have been exposed to a communicable disease or may otherwise is at risk of contracting or spreading a disease or condition.

 Reporting Victims of Abuse, Neglect or Domestic Violence.
-If we believe that you have been a victim of abuse,neglect or domestic violence, we may use and disclose your protected health information to notify a government authority if required, authorized by law, or if you agree.
+If we believe that you have been a victim of abuse, neglect or domestic violence, we may use and disclose your protected health information to notify a government authority if required or authorized by law, or if you agree.

 Law Enforcement.
 We may disclose your protected health information for certain law enforcement purposes, including: